Sustainability Through The Greenest Region Compact

 - Cultivate a conservation ethic in the community

 This category pertains to the support of the GRC2 through regional, state and national collaboration.
 The Village is an active member of the Solid Waste Agency of Northern Cook County, Northwest Municipal Conference and the Metropolitan Mayors Caucus.
 The Village also works in partnership with the Winnetka Park District though various efforts.
 The Village encourages and supports environmentally friendly practices when possible.
-Details of goals and activities are found on the GRC2 Leadership Goals pages.

 - Enlist support for GRC2 goals through regional, state and national leadership